Adlai Stevenson II: 1952 presidential bid

 At the convention, Stevenson, as governor of the host state, was assigned to give the welcoming address to the delegates.
 His speech was so stirring and witty that it invigorated efforts to secure the nomination for him, in spite of his continued protests that he was not a presidential candidate.
 In his welcoming speech he poked fun at the 1952 Republican National Convention, which had been held in Chicago in the same coliseum two weeks earlier.
-Stevenson described the achievements of the Democratic Party under Presidents Franklin Roosevelt and Harry Truman, but noted "our Republican friends have said it was all a miserable failure.
+Stevenson described the achievements of the Democratic Party under presidents Franklin Roosevelt and Harry Truman, but noted:our Republican friends have said it was all a miserable failure.
 For almost a week pompous phrases marched over this landscape in search of an idea, and the only idea that they found was that the two great decades of progress...were the misbegotten spawn of bungling, of corruption, of socialism, of mismanagement, of waste and worse...after listening to this everlasting procession of epithets about our [party's] misdeeds I was even surprised the next morning when the mail was delivered on time.
 But we Democrats were by no means the only victims here.
-First they [Republicans] slaughtered each other, and then they went after us...perhaps the proximity of the stockyards accounts for the carnage."
+First they [Republicans] slaughtered each other, and then they went after us...perhaps the proximity of the stockyards accounts for the carnage.

 Following this speech, the Illinois delegation (led by Jacob Arvey) announced that they would place Stevenson's name in nomination, and Stevenson called President Truman to ask if "he would be embarrassed" if Stevenson formally announced his candidacy for the nomination.
 Truman told Stevenson "I have been trying since January to get you to say that.
 Why should it embarrass me?"
 Kefauver led on the first ballot, but was well below the vote total he needed to win.
 Stevenson gradually gained strength until he was nominated on the third ballot.
 The 1952 Democratic National Convention was the last political convention of either major party to require more than one ballot to nominate a presidential candidate.

-Historian John Frederick Martin says party leaders selected him because he was "more moderate on civil rights than Estes Kefauver, yet nonetheless acceptable to labor and urban machines—so a coalition of southern, urban, and labor leaders fell in behind his candidacy in Chicago".
+Historian John Frederick Martin says party leaders selected Stevenson because he was "more moderate on civil rights than Estes Kefauver, yet nonetheless acceptable to labor and urban machines—so a coalition of southern, urban, and labor leaders fell in behind his candidacy in Chicago".
 Stevenson's 1952 running mate was Senator John Sparkman of Alabama.

 Stevenson accepted the Democratic nomination with an acceptance speech that, according to contemporaries, "electrified the delegates:"